jhunkeler/astroconda/source/resources.rst

 - http://www.gemini.edu/node/10795

-Anaconda (Continuum, Inc.)
+Anaconda (Continuum Analytics, Inc.)
 ==========================

 .. important::

-    AstroConda is not affiliated with Continuum, Inc. or its partners.
+    AstroConda is not affiliated with Continuum Analytics, Inc. or its partners.

 **Anaconda**